6 Helpful Answers for First Home Buyers

 2. How much of a deposit is required?

-There are loans which will let you in for as low as 5% of the value of the home, so I would consider 5%+ purchase costs to be the floor.
+There are loans that will let you in for as low as 5% of the value of the home, so I would consider 5%+ purchase costs to be the floor.
 More is better, especially if your credit isn’t as optimal as you’d like it to be.
 Working with a loan officer will help.
-What other costs are there ?
+What other costs are there?

 Am I eligible for any of the Grants or Concessions available?